-- Finally, in less quantity at the top of the pyramid, meat, charcuterie and desserts
+- And finally, in smaller quantities at the top of the pyramid, meat, charcuterie and desserts.

-All washed down with an excellent Tuscan wine, and water at will!
+All washed down with an excellent Tuscan wineand unlimited water!

 You understand that your holidays in Tuscany won't be sad!
-A quiet cottage in the countryside, near cities of Art like Siena and Florence, a local trattoria that offers you this magnificent cuisine and an excellent wine to savor it all: isn't life beautiful?
+A quiet B&B in the countryside, close to cities of art such as Siena and Florence, a local trattoria offering this magnificent cuisine and an excellent wine to savor it all: ain't life grand?